coder-mike/microvium-runtime-js/README.md

 `Uint8Array` is passed out of Microvium not as a host `Uint8Array` but as a `MicroviumUint8Array` which has methods `slice` and `set` to read and write from it respectively.

+Functions and closures are be passed **out** of Microvium **by reference** and cannot be passed into Microvium at all.
+The VM may only access host functions that were acquired by `vmImport` prior to building the snapshot.

 ## Memory usage